appnext/native_ads_examples/README.md

 ### General
 This GitHub page will present examples of Native Ads usage created by the Appnext development team.
 You can use these examples to understand how to use our Native Ads API.

-- Android Display banner 320x50 example - `Android/AppnextBanner`
+- Android Classic Banner 320x50 Example - `Android/AppnextBanner`
-- Android Carousel example - `Android/AppnextCarousel`
+- Android Carousel Widget Example - `Android/AppnextCarousel`
+- iOS Clasic Banner 320x50 Example - `iOS/AppnextNativeAdsSDKBannerTest`
-- iOS examples are coming soon
+- iOS Carousel Widget Example - `iOS/AppnextNativeAdsSDKCarouselTest`

 ###Guidelines
 - If you're cloning one of the Android examples as is, don't forget to clear your Gradle cache